crolllab/teaching/Microbiome_Applications/README.md

 As we have loaded the microbiome dataset, we can start by looking at the data.
 The dataset is a phyloseq object, which is a class used to store microbiome data in R. You can use the `print` function to see the contents of the object.

-- The dataset as part of the R package `microbiome` and is called `dietswap`.
+The dataset is part of the R package `microbiome` and is called `dietswap`.
 It contains the following elements:
   - `otu_table`: the OTU table, which contains the abundance of each OTU in each sample
   - `tax_table`: the taxonomic classification of each OTU
   - `sam_data`:  the metadata of each sample, which contains information about e.g., nationality, diet, timepoint, etc.
   - `phy_tree`: the phylogenetic tree of the OTUs.
 This is empty for this dataset.
   - `refseq`: the reference sequences of the OTUs.
 This is empty for this dataset.

+## Explore the dataset

 There are specific functions that help you "extract" the relevent `dietswap` dataset.
 Try these: